-Security breaches, computer malware, computer hacking attacks and other security incidents could harm our business, reputation, brand and operating results.
+Security breaches, computer malware, computer hacking, cyber-attacks and other security incidents could harm our business, reputation, brand and operating results.

 Security incidents have become more prevalent across industries and may occur on our systems.
-Security incidents may be caused by, or result in but are not limited to, security breaches, computer malware or malicious software, computer hacking, unauthorized access to confidential information, denial of service attacks, security system control failures in our own systems or from vendors we use, email phishing, software vulnerabilities, social engineering, sabotage and drive-by downloads.
+Security incidents may be caused by, or result in but are not limited to, security breaches, computer malware or malicious software, computer hacking, cyber-attacks on our information systems, unauthorized access to confidential information, denial of service attacks, security system control failures in our own systems or from vendors we use, email phishing, software vulnerabilities, social engineering, sabotage and drive-by downloads.
 Such security incidents, whether intentional or otherwise, may result from actions of hackers, criminals, nation states, vendors, employees or customers.